Cancer Genetics Overview (PDQ®): Genetics - Health Professional Information [NCI]

 - Genetic variant: An alteration in the most common DNA nucleotide sequence.
 The term variant can be used to describe an alteration that may be benign, pathogenic, or of unknown significance.
-The term variant is increasingly being used in place of the term mutation.
+The term variant is increasingly being used in place of the term mutation, particularly for germline alterations.
 Table 1 categorizes sequence variants relative to disease causation.

 - Germline variant: A gene change in a reproductive cell (egg or sperm) that becomes incorporated into the DNA of every cell in the body of the offspring.
 A variant contained within the germline can be passed from parent to offspring and is, therefore, hereditary.